burningion/katacoda-tracing-datadog/distributed-tracing-datadog/step1.md

 # Starting Our Microservices with Docker Compose

-This APM workshop uses multiple docker images in order to build a micro services environment.
+This APM workshop uses multiple docker images in order to build a micro services environment for local development.

-We can inspect the `docker-compose.yml` in the distributed tracing folder, and see the exact services.
+We can inspect the `docker-compose.yml` in the distributed tracing folder, and see the exact services we'll be running.

 Let's first bring everything up with the following command: